 Commercial isomaltulose is produced from food grade sucrose through enzymatic isomerisation with sucrose-6-glucosylmutase (EC 5.4.99.11).
-It is approximately half as sweet as sucrose, and has a similar sweetness quality.
+It is approximately half as sweet as sucrose.
 It is found naturally in very small quantities in honey (0.1 - 0.7%) and sugar cane juice.
 Therefore exposure to isomaltulose from natural sources is very low.